Yuhao018/Making-Journal/journal-pages/week-04.md

 Look at the representations you've produced and reflect on the AI's design choices:

-What did the AI default to? (e.g. bar charts, blue colour schemes, generic titles) What did you have to override or redirect?
+- What did the AI default to? (e.g. bar charts, blue colour schemes, generic titles)

+*A black circular and surrounding line diagram showing traffic congestion.*

+- What did you have to override or redirect?

+*The graphics have already displayed most of the table content on the data.
+I just made adjustments in color.
+Make the previously dark areas distinguishable.*

-What assumptions did the AI make about the data or the audience?
+- What assumptions did the AI make about the data or the audience?

+*AI assumes the reader of this data is someone interested in Auckland road usage.
+The reader wants to understand the primary types of vehicles on various busy roads.*

 Which representation is the most interesting, and why?

+*Based on the map, the busy road areas are mainly in the city centre.
+However, it's not just the city centre roads that are busy; some remote areas also have busy roads.
+Correspondingly, there are also some quiet roads in the city centre.*

 What would you do differently if you were building this without AI?

+*I would select single data points from a data table for plotting, such as average daily traffic or car percentage.
+I would not use data from many columns for creating graphs.*

-Document Your Process
+# Document Your Process
 To capture the full scope of your practice, each entry in the Making Journal must include a mix of visual and textual evidence, such as sketches, screenshots, GIFs, diagrams, process notes, instructions and reflections.

-Items on the course Reading List for this week include the introduction to Data Feminism by Catherine D'Ignazio and Lauren F. Klein, and a talk by Kirikowhai Mikaere on Māori data sovereignty.
-Engage with both of these and draw on them in your reflections.

 Include reflective writing that addresses the following: